sabaimran/wallpaper-captain/README.md

 1. Use `sample-update.sh` to refer to an example script.
 Make the relevant edits to reference the correct files.
 2. Run `chmod +x sample-update.sh` to allow it to be run as an executable shell script.
-3. From your terminal, type in `crontab -e` to open the crontab for your user profile.
+3. Run `crontab -e` to open the crontab for your user profile.
 4. Set up the entry with `0 0 * * * /path/to/update/script/sample-update.sh >> /logfolder/output.log 2>&1`.
     - Replace `/path/to/update/script/sample-update.sh` to point to the shell script on your machine.
     - You can also replace the `0 0 * * *` with `@daily`.
 They are equivalent in definition.